By Dr. Mercola

 However, it would be wise for most people to limit fructose to 15 grams or less as it is virtually guaranteed you will be getting “hidden” sources of fructose from just about any processed food you eat.

 This includes fruits, which also need to be carefully measured to make certain that you’re not inadvertently going over the fructose limit.
-For a helpful chart listing the fructose content of several common fruits, please see this previous article.
+Please see this helpful chart listing showing the fructose content of several common fruits.

 Regardless of what you may have heard, you cannot successfully treat the underlying cause of diabetes with drugs.